 I asked her.
 Duh.

 She said she did enter lots of giveaways via Goodreads, but that she also used a site called NetGalley.
 And I’m here to tell you that less than a week later, I have at least six ARCs from NetGalley and one hard copy on its way in the mail via Blogging for Books.

 Here’s what to do:

-1.)
-First, it’s best if you have an electronic reader of some type.
+1. // First, it’s best if you have an electronic reader of some type.
 I say that hesitantly, as I myself much prefer the feel, smell, and hoarderism that accompany actual physical texts.
 However, an eReader will help you download Kindle/PDF files of advanced books, which will help you consume them quicker and easier.
 If you have a Kindle app on your phone and you don’t mind reading tiny print and swiping pages 10,857 times per book, rock on!
 I myself own a Kindle Fire, and it works fantastically.
-(I believe many of these can be downloaded as PDF files as well, if you’re into reading on your computer, too.)
+(I believe many of these can be downloaded as PDF files as well, if you’re into reading on your computer or tablet, too.)

 - If you go this route, make sure that you follow the steps on NetGalley’s site for syncing your eReader with your NetGalley account.
 It isn’t difficult and only takes about 5-10 minutes, but you’ll need to add your NetGalley email to your Kindle account and vice versa.

 - Also, when you get an account, review which 2017 books you like here, then request as many of them as you can!
 I found at least four! 🙂